Sand Mandala Explained

 report was written for the

-But it and many other essays will soon be published in Paul LeValley.
+But it and many other essays can now be found in Paul LeValley.
 Seekers of the Naked Truth: Collected Writings on the Gymnosophists and Related Shramana Religions.
-Delhi: Motilal Banarsidass. forthcoming 2018.
+Delhi: Motilal Banarsidass.
+2018.

 Monks from the Dalai